The Tallest Building In The US And Other Iconic Structures

 The mixed-use building includes a 95th-floor restaurant that looks out over Lake Michigan.
 It also has 360 Chicago, an observatory with a moving platform that lets visitors lean 30 degrees over the edge.

-Comcast Technology Center
+Comcast Technology Center – 1,121 feet.

 The Comcast Technology Center is the first skyscraper on the list outside of Chicago or New York.
 The supertall building is in Center City, Philadelphia, and has 60 floors.

 It is home to the highest hotel in the USW.
-The skyscraper also has a restaurant on the top floors.
+The skyscraper also has a restaurant on the top floor.
 The rest of the building is devoted to Comcast offices, television studios, and retail stores.

-Wilshire Grand Center
+Wilshire Grand Center – 1,100 feet.

-California’s tallest building, the Wilshire Grand Center takes up a whole city block in the Los Angeles financial district.
+California’s tallest building, the Wilshire Grand Center, takes up a whole city block in the Los Angeles financial district.
 The 73-floor skyscraper is the tallest building west of Chicago.

-The mixed-use building has offices, retail businesses and a hotel.
-The hotel portion takes up the highest floors and includes a Sky Lobby on the 70th floor, restaurants and the highest open-air bar in the Western Hemisphere
+The mixed-use building has offices, retail businesses, and a hotel.
+The hotel portion takes up the highest floors and includes a Sky Lobby on the 70th floor, restaurants, and the highest open-air bar in the Western Hemisphere

-3 World Trade Center
+3 World Trade Center – 1,079 feet.

 The 16th tallest building is back in New York.
 Three World Trade Center is the second skyscraper built on the site of the original Twin Towers.